What is EMDR?

 Phase 3: Assessment

-The client is then asked to rate the distress level on the SUD scale, which measures the intensity of disturbance caused by the negative self-belief.
+The client is then asked to rate the distress level on the SUD scale, which measures the intensity of disturbance caused by negative self-belief.

-SUD (Subjective Units of Disturbance) is indicated on a 0-10 scale, where 0 represents “no disturbance” and 10 represents “worst disturbance.”
+SUD (Subjective Units of Disturbance) is indicated on a 0-10 scale, where 0 represents “no disturbance,” and 10 represents “worst disturbance.”

 The client is then presented with another scale named VOC (Validity of Cognition) to measure how true he thinks his positive belief is.